 Culinary tour of Leipzig

-Dine celebrities such as Gottfried Willhelm Leibniz, Johann Gottfried Seume or Richard Wagner once ate in Leipzig's oldest public school.
+Dine like celebrities such as Gottfried Willhelm Leibniz, Johann Gottfried Seume or Richard Wagner once ate in Leipzig's oldest public school.

 The Alte Nikolaischule is located in the St. Nicholas Church Square, directly opposite the St. Nicholas Church.